yoonyLim/CPPUnitTest/README.md

 mkdir build && cd build
 ```

-2. Compile every directories with the following command:
+2. Compile every directory with the following command:

 ```bash
 cmake .. -DCMAKE_BUILD_TYPE=Debug -G "Unix Makefiles"
 ```

-3. Comile the project with the following command:
+3. Build the project with the following command:

 ```bash
 make all